Clear Creek, Ontario: Climate

 Between the years 1897 and 1977, only the winter of 1975 was considered to be a mild winter for Southern Ontario communities along Lake Erie including Clear Creek.

 From the late 1990s onwards, winters have become more mild due to changes in climate brought on by global warming.
 Clear Creek traditionally belongs to the humid continental climate zone, even with the recent mild winters and warmer dry summers.
-As in all communities, towns and cities throughout the world, global warming due to human industrial activity has drastically altered the climate of Clear Creek over the decades.